strblr/zodpress/README.md

 1. **Strongly typed Express** - Define an API contract and get strongly typed request handlers.
 If typescript is happy, your API will be happy.
 2. **Request validation** - Zodpress validates requests against your contract using Zod.
 Support for headers, path params, query params, and body validation.
 3. **OpenAPI support** - Generate an OpenAPI document directly from your contracts, without duplicating your source of truth.
 4. **Incremental adoption** - Zodpress is fully compatible with regular Express.
-Zodpress apps and routers are just Express apps and routers plus a bit more.
+Zodpress apps and routers are just Express apps and routers with a `z` property.

 Let's also add that it's extremely tiny (2kb gzipped) and has 100% test coverage.